Hodaifa98/dos_c_screen_kill_virus_tsr/README.md

 ## Interrupt

-In computers, devices usually can cause interrupts when in a request for a particular service.
+In computers, devices usually can cause interrupts when there is a request for a particular service.
 Such as getting/receiving a byte.
 An example would be pressing a key, and that will cause an interrupt.

 In the x68 architecture, there are 256 different interrupts (from 0 to 255), and each number is used to perform a specific action.
 The first 1024 bytes of memory is reserved for the 256 far pointers, which are also called interrupt vectors.
 To special system routines, vector interrupt handlers are called by executing the x68 system instructions.